osllmai/indox_Router/docs/docs/usage/tts.md

 ## BYOK (Bring Your Own Key) Support

-IndoxRouter supports BYOK for text-to-speech, allowing you to use your own API keys for AI providers:
+indoxhub supports BYOK for text-to-speech, allowing you to use your own API keys for AI providers:

 ```python
 # Use your own OpenAI API key for TTS